jupyterhub/jupyterhub/docs/source/reference/spawners.md

 Some spawners of the single-user notebook servers allow setting limits or guarantees on resources, such as CPU and memory.
 To provide a consistent experience for sysadmins and users, we provide a standard way to set and discover these resource limits and guarantees, such as for memory and CPU.
-For the limits and guarantees to be useful, the spawner must implement support for them.
+For the limits and guarantees to be useful, **the spawner must implement support for them**.
+For example, LocalProcessSpawner, the default spawner, does not support limits and guarantees.
+One of the spawners that supports limits and guarantees is the `systemdspawner`.

 ### Memory Limits & Guarantees